akaJedi/chatbot-project/README.md

 ## Getting Started

-Get a cup of tee or cofee.
+Get a cup of tee or coffee.

 ### Dependencies